Frequently Asked Questions

 - Please note: depending on the circumstances, the instructor may or may not be able to accommodate a short conference before or after class.
 Please understand that certain times of the semester – production week before our mainstage concert, for example – may make it hard for the instructor to have a conference.
 Thank you for your understanding.

 - We do not have Dance Program Classes occurring during the summer months.
-However, if they would like a simple tour and general information about the Program, they are welcome to visit the Main Dance Office located at 205 Bivins Building, Duke University, East Campus.
-Please call (919)660-3354 to schedule an appointment.
+However, if you would like a simple tour and general information about the Program, please submit the Prospective Student Visit Request.
+The Main Dance Office is located at 205 Bivins Building, Duke University, East Campus.

 - This is not your official Duke tour.
 Please visit Duke Admissions.